Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 rule was found)

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID different from FPortUp or FPortDown means that the fragmentation is not used, thus, on reception, the SCHC Message MUST be sent to the C/D layer.
+A RuleID not in the set(s) of FPortUp or FPortDown means that the fragmentation is not used, thus, on reception, the SCHC Message MUST be sent to the C/D layer.